2018ik/2018ik.github.io/_wiki/spirit.markdown

 ## Revelation of the Spirit

-The revelation of the Spirit is progressive; be ginning with the Spirit of God in Genesis which only had the divinity of god, and ending with the sevenfold-intensified Spirit in Revelation, which is an all-inclusive Spirit.
+The revelation of the Spirit is progressive; beginning with the Spirit of God in Genesis which only had the divinity of god, and ending with the sevenfold-intensified Spirit in Revelation, which is an all-inclusive Spirit.

 ## History